rust-unofficial/too-many-lists/src/third-layout.md

 should free it?
 If I drop list2, does it free B?
 With boxes we certainly would expect so!

-Functional languages &emdash; and indeed almost every other language &emdash; get away with this by using *garbage collection*.
+Functional languages &mdash; and indeed almost every other language &mdash; get away with this by using *garbage collection*.
 With the magic of garbage collection, B will be freed only after everyone stops looking at it.
 Hooray!